Family Heat Wave Survival: How to Keep Everyone Safe in Scorching Temperatures

 If you decide to go hiking, follow these tips!

 • Plan ahead: Start early before the day reaches peak heat; pick a route with plenty of shade and places to rest; let others know where you're going and when you expect to return.
+If you can't complete your route before the hottest part of the day, pick a different hike.

 • Cover up: That means sunscreen, hats, and covering as much skin as possible with lightweight clothing made from wicking material (layers are your best friend here).
 Carry extra socks to help prevent blisters if you sweat through a pair.